MellowNight/IOCTL-hook/README.md

 ## WARNING:

-it is detected and the code is very messy
+it is detected and the code is very messy.

+Find a better communication method (for example function pointer replacement) for your driver cheat.

 read this source for an example of how to use: